antmicro/jetson-nano-baseboard/README.rst

 The baseboard, its custom variants designed by Antmicro per customer's specification, and essential accessories can be purchased from `Capable Robot Components <https://capablerobot.com/products/nx-baseboard/>`_.

 The design files for this project starting from Rev. 1.5 are provided and maintained in KiCad.
-Older revisions of the board were prepared in Altium Designer and are kept on a separate branch.
+Older revisions of the board were prepared in Altium Designer and are kept on a separate `branch <https://github.com/antmicro/jetson-nano-baseboard/tree/1.4.7-altium>`_.

 Repository structure:
 ---------------------